cheminfo/flavor-builder/README.md

 DEBUG=flavor-builder:info node bin/build.js  --config=./configs/cheminfo.json
 ```

+There are other build configurations available in the `configs` directory to test.

 As configured by `configs/cheminfo.json`, this will write to the `build` directory:

 - `cheminfo-revisions.json` and `cheminfo-md5.json` which keep track of what has been updated.